Sweeps and Inducing Labour: Making Informed Decisions Links And Book Review

 If these are not working the next step is a pessary.
 I always suggest making an induction plan, including if there are points at which you would prefer to go to caesarean birth.

 Under NICE Guidelines (as at August 2018), induction is not recommended for big baby unless there are other risk factors.
-This push is a misuse of the new(ish) GROW charts introduced to identity growth restricted babies.
+This push is a misuse of the new(ish) GROW charts introduced to identity growth restricted babies and also is increasing with the Warwick Big Baby Trial (which I personally cannot understand how it passed the ethics committee).

 You can read the full NICE Guidelines on Induction HERE.